|Youth Advisory Council|

 Carmen Lopez Villamil, The Beacon School

-Carmen is passionate about food justice, and its role in systematic racial oppression.
+Carmen is most passionate about food justice, and its role in systematic racial oppression.
 Food justice is ensuring that everyone – regardless of economic status or race – has access to healthy food.
 It has a myriad of effects, and tremendous potential for change – mitigating racism, promoting personal health, and fighting climate change.
 She cares because food inequality flagrantly pervades New York City: the city boasts some of the world’s most expensive restaurants, while 1.2 million people struggle to eat.
 300,000 students, 20%, rely on soup kitchens, most of whom are black and brown.
 The solutions range from creating community gardens that produce food, to reinforcing school food or educating individuals about health.
-She actively lobbies congresspeople, attends protests, gardens and distributes fresh food to others.

 Isabella Sullivan, Clarksville High School